ICJIA/icjia-accessibility-portal/content/faqs.md

 ## Website Accessibility

 ### How do I test my website for accessibility?

+**Read time: 2 minutes**

+**Why this matters:** Automated tools catch many issues quickly, but they can't detect everything.
+Manual testing with keyboard navigation and screen readers reveals barriers that automated tools miss — and these barriers can prevent people with disabilities from using your website entirely.

 Use a combination of automated and manual testing: